 Process

-The Springfield City Council hired the SSCRPC (Springfield-Sangamon County Regional Planning Commission) to create draft maps.
+In 2022, the Springfield City Council hired the SSCRPC (Springfield-Sangamon County Regional Planning Commission) to create draft maps.
 The SSCRPC used census data and other information with the ESRI GIS system to generate two draft maps, and presented them, along with a review of the process, to the City Council on May 10, 2022.

 Requirements and Considerations